 To build your brand, zero in on those aspects of what you offer that distinguish you from everyone else, and highlight that uniqueness.
 Find the right tone, look and feel that fits with your particular message; then infuse that into your website using the appropriate logo, images, and color scheme.
 This helps build your brand – your identity and presence on the Web.

 Be aware, there’s no point having a great visual brand if you don’t have credibility with your users.
-So attend to the 10 tips above as well as building attractive visuals.
+So attend to the 10 tips above.

 Familiarity is reassuring